tirke013/Urabot/README.md

 Urabot allows you to parse the text from a chat with your friend (works for exported Instagram chat and Facebook if I remember correctly), generate random sentences using the parsed chat as data input (Thanks to markovify library) and then post them to your Instagram account with a picture you choose.

+HOW TO USE?

+You will need to download Python 3 (obviously) and install markovify (https://pypi.org/project/markovify/) and instabot (https://pypi.org/project/instabot/#description) modules.
+After you have them installed, simply run Urabot.py and that's basically it!

 ABOUT PARSING

 Instagram, Facebook and WhatsApp (probably other apps too, but I don't really use them) allow you to export the chat with a specific person (or with all of them).
 You should